resgateio/resgate/README.md

 A [Go](http://golang.org) project implementing the [RES protocol](https://github.com/jirenius/resgate/blob/master/resprotocol.md) with [NATS server]() as messaging system.
 Used for building *scaleable*, *resilient*, *extensible*, and *secure* client API's based on *simple*, *stateless* micro-services serving *live* resources to web application.

+Simple, stateless, and scalable like REST, but with push.

 ## Quickstart

 If you just want to start using resgate, and you have: